-If you haven't already, please make sure to go to your MailChimp Dashboard and set up a new MailChimp list.
+If you haven't already, go to your Mailchimp Dashboard and set up a new Mailchimp audience.
 When doing so, think about the different fields your list will need.

 Create your first form